anandjoshi-labs/docker/README.md

-# docker
+# Docker
-Docker compose file
+Docker compose file for projects

+* Elastic Search and Kibana